elli-saberi/ML-Bootcamp-Projects/README.md

 # ML Bootcamp Projects

-This repository showcases a series of Machine Learning mini-projects completed during the bootcamp journey.
-Each project focuses on essential data science tasks including data analysis, feature engineering, statistical testing, and predictive modeling using Python and Scikit-learn.
+This repository showcases a series of Machine Learning mini-projects completed during the **Quera AI Bootcamp**.
+Each project is designed to tackle a specific problem using classic algorithms and demonstrates a practical understanding of the entire data science workflow, from data cleaning and exploration to model building and evaluation.

 ---